olgaemms/davidemms.github.io/_posts/2019-10-20-getting-input-data.md

 post_type: supplementary
 ---

 Proteomes may be available in a number of places.
-The ([Running your own OrthoFinder analysis]({% post_url 2019-09-19-running-your-own-orthofinder-analysis %})) showed how to download data from Ensembl, here are a few pointers for other popular websites.
+The ([Running an example OrthoFinder analysis]({% post_url 2019-09-19-running-an-example-orthofinder-analysis %})) showed how to download data from Ensembl, here are a few pointers for other popular websites.

 ## Phytozome
 1. You'll first need to create an account and log in.